-Get oriented at the Red Rock Ranger District Visitor Center, where you can buy a Red Rock Pass to park your car or RV at surrounding Coconino National Forest sites.
+Get oriented at the Red Rock Ranger District Visitor Center.
 Then head to the Village of Oak Creek (about five miles south of Sedona) to pick up picnic supplies on the way to Bell Rock and Courthouse Butte.
 These two beloved and much-photographed landmarks are ringed by hiking and biking trails.

 Returning to Sedona, sculptor Marguerite Brunswig Staude's Chapel of the Holy Cross is a meditative and powerful retreat, with windows framing buttes and rock outcroppings.
 At the northern end of the drive, stroll around Tlaquepaque, an architecturally authentic Spanish Colonial village that houses galleries, retailers and restaurants.

 Road tip: A Red Rock Pass ($5/day) is required for vehicles parked on National Forest land around Sedona and Oak Creek Canyon.
 If you plan to park and explore on foot, pick up a pass and display it on the dash of your vehicle or RV.

 On this winding 41.5-mile road, just off U.S. Highway 60 near Greater Phoenix, designate a driver to keep their eyes on curves and hairpin turns while passengers "ooh" and "ahh" over the lakes, desert mountains, and canyons in Tonto National Forest's wilderness areas.